-I know how irritating it is when Facebook keeps crashing on your Android
+I know how frustrating it is when Facebook keeps crashing on your Android

 phone.
-One moment you scrolling, the next you staring at a crash notification.
+One moment you're scrolling, the next you're staring at a crash notification.

 This guide is written in basic language, with real world steps you can try